lgeurts/dwm-dotfiles/README.md

 #### Credits:

-HUGE THANKS to my colleagues at Flouze..
-I can't even count the number of times he has helped me :v

 HUGE THANKS to my colleagues at Flouze.
-I can't even count the number of times he has helped me
+I can't even count the number of times they have helped me when I was lost.